 Value adding to our exports: Making the most of our cheap energy

-What area of solar panels would be needed?
+What area of solar panels would be needed to power Australia?

 Wind power potential

 Working together; wind and solar complementing each other